BurryPotter/GCFuzz/README.md

 # GCFuzz

-This is the implementation repository for out paper submission: **Exploring JVM Garbage Collector Testing with Event-Coverage**
+This is the implementation repository for our paper submission: **Exploring JVM Garbage Collector Testing with Event-Coverage**

 ## Directory Description